Getting your ads above Google search results

 Here are some tips on how to get your ads eligible for the top spots:

 - Improve your Ad Rank: Consider including more relevant information in your ads about your business to improve your expected click-through rate (CTR) and by creating ads with extensions, such as sitelinks.
-Find out more.
+Learn more.

-- Focus on relevance: Make sure that your keywords, ads and landing pages are relevant to what customers are searching for.
-If your ads aren't relevant, they might show, but they won't get as many clicks – this leads to poor performance over time.
+- Focus on relevance: Make sure that your ads and landing pages are relevant to what customers are searching for.
+If your ads aren't relevant, they might show, but they won't get as many clicks and may have a high CPC.
+This leads to poor performance over time.

 - Keep your bid competitive: Try keeping your bid high enough so that you can compete with other advertisers who are also bidding on the same keywords that you are.
-Look through the top of page bid estimates to help you to work out how much you probably need to bid to compete for a top spot on the page.
+Look through the top-of-page bid estimates to help you figure out how much you probably need to bid to compete for a top spot on the page.

-- Check your account often: Making small but regular improvements now could have a big impact later on.
+- Monitor your campaign results: Making small but regular improvements now could have a big impact later on.